Prof. Dr. Klaus Meier

 E-Mail: email@example.com or klaus.meier[at]ku.de

 Dr. Klaus Meier, * 1968, holds the chair for „Journalism Studies with a focus on innovation and transformation“ at the Catholic University Eichstaett-Ingolstadt (Germany).
-His research explores ethics and quality of journalism, innovations in newsrooms, transfer between science and practice, convergence, digital journalism and journalism education.
+His research explores ethics and quality of journalism with a focus on innovations and transformation, transfer between science and practice, convergence, digital journalism and journalism education.
 Since July 2021, he has been Vice President for Studies and Teaching at KU Eichstätt-Ingolstadt.
 He is winner of the „Ars legendi“ award for excellent university teaching in 2017.

 From 2009 to 2010 he was professor for cross-media journalism and media convergence at TU Dortmund University and from 2001 to 2009 professor of journalism studies at the University of Applied Sciences in Darmstadt, where he was head of the programmes “Online Journalism” (2003 to 2005) and “Science Journalism” (2005 to 2007) and dean of study in the faculty for media (2007 to 2008).
 From 1996 to 2001 he was research and teaching associate at the Catholic University of Eichstätt-Ingolstadt, where he earned a Dr. phil. in communication science.

 Selected publications in English: